CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-2.md

      `````
    ![](Media/bigdata2.png)

+## Summary

-In this lab you have learnt how to use the Dockerized version of HortonWorks DataFLow(HDF) and various ways of accessing the Ambari Dashboard.
+In this lab you have learnt how to access the Dockerized version of HortonWorks DataFLow(HDF) and various ways of accessing the Ambari Dashboard.